-If your scouts are looking for an entirely different experience at camp, the M.A.D.E.
-(Multimedia Application Design Environment) Program Area is for them!
-We offer your Scouts the opportunity to explore the worlds of Theatre, Electronics, Movie Making, Robotics, and MORE!
+If your Scouts are looking for an entirely different experience at camp, The Lodge Program Area is for them!
+We offer your Scouts the opportunity to explore the worlds of Theater, Movie Making, and MORE!
 Whether your Scout enjoys performing, writing, or being behind the camera, we have something for them.
-M.A.D.E. also plays host to the Citizenship and Communications Merit Badges.
+The Lodge also plays host to the Citizenship and Communications Merit Badges.

-Other events to check out are our Artemis (Spaceship Bridge Simulator), Super Smash Brothers, our Magic the Gathering game night, and of course our famous MADE Movie Night!
-Come join our MADE staff as they host a free movie night at the Rotary Cinema (trading post) with FREE popcorn!
+Other events to check out are our Artemis (Spaceship Bridge Simulator), Super Smash Brothers, our Magic the Gathering game night, and of course our famous Movie Night!
+Come join The Lodge staff as they host a free movie night at the Rotary Cinema (Trading Post) with FREE popcorn!
 Please bring your own seat.
-The MADE Program area can be located at Kepayshowink Lodge.
+The Lodge Program area can be located at Kepayshowink Lodge.